hennasingh/creative-corner/README.md

  - Spencer Barriball - Mentor : For guidance and review on the website

- - Kamil - Cohort Facilitator : For weekly stand-up meetings and informative sessions
+ - Kamil Wojciechowski - Cohort Facilitator : For weekly stand-up meetings and informative sessions

  - Class April 2024 - For motivation, idea brainstorming and group discussions.